 - Caring for each other (Philippians 2:4)

 - Forgiving each other (Ephesians 4:32)

 True community reflects the heart of our Triune God.
 As we enter into communion with God, we grow in community with each other.

-I have seen true community at work this week in several places.
+I have seen true community at work in several places this week.
 Yesterday, I saw it at my friend’s twin baby shower, where she was showered with love, as each person shared how she has blessed their lives in a personal way.
-Each testimony reflected themes of Heather’s life: her genuine love for each person she comes into contact with, her availability to serve and care for others, her faithfulness to share the gifts God has given her through singing, acting, writing, and speaking to bless countless others.
+Each testimony reflected themes of my friend’s life: her genuine love for each person she comes into contact with, her availability to serve and care for others, her faithfulness to share the gifts God has given her through singing, acting, writing, and speaking to bless countless others.
 She is the embodiment of the spirit of community, as she listens to the hearts of others and uses her gifts to draw people together and point them to the Father.

 I read about community in Glennon Doyle Melton’s book, Carry On, Warrior: The Power of Embracing Your Messy, Beautiful Life.
 Her very life and ministry through her blog Momastery is a picture of community.
 As I read, I noticed how she thrived only when she reached out to others with her trademark candor and honesty, and from them received the love and strength she needed to continue living and writing openly.
 After a restorative time away from suburbia, she realized that she needed to return, that she needed to be with her friends, to live life in community again.
 Without her people, without her God, she cannot face each day; she is threatened to close herself away and put on the familiar mask of “I’m okay”-ness that we all are tempted to wear each day, all the while dying inside.